 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

-Ellie Price holds a bachelor’s degree in international development studies from Calvin College and studied East African politics and religion at Uganda Christian University.
-During her studies, Price performed research, fundraising strategy, and project design for nonprofits working with immigrant populations in Michigan.
+Price holds a bachelor’s degree in international development studies from Calvin College and studied East African politics and religion at Uganda Christian University.
+During her undergraduate studies, Price performed research, fundraising strategy, and project design for nonprofits working with immigrant populations in Michigan.
 As a consultant for a healthcare management firm, she designed an impact evaluation for its international nonprofit arm, adapting training materials for healthcare managers in Dubai and sub-Saharan Africa.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.